bosagora/docs-bosagora-io/docs/wallet/web/03-how-to.md

 However, if the Remaining is greater than 0, a new account must be added.
 If added account's Remaining is zero, it means that the sum of the spendable balances of all accounts is greater than or equal to the transfer amount.
-In this case, the button Next is activated.
+In this case, the button "Next" is activated.
-When you press the button Next to proceed to the next step, The wallet provides a window for entering a secret key for an account with only a public key registered among the added accounts.
+When you press the button "Next" to proceed to the next step, the wallet provides a window for entering a secret key for an account with only a public key registered among the added accounts.

 ![Transaction Overview](./assets/create-validator-02.png)